 Indeed, these results are found to be related with the previous researchers' findings who conducted their research in the Asian context and found that there is a relationship between the cultural dimensions of individualism and collectivism with the communication apprehension, and confirmed that more cultural awareness leads to lower communication apprehension (Monthienvichienchai, et al., 2002).
 In addition, several studies (e.g. Kim et al., 2001; Piyachat, 2009) presented a consistent result in their research when examining the effects of culture and self-construal on predispositions toward verbal communication.
-The study was applied to undergraduates studying in Korea, Hawaii, and the mainland U.S. The result suggested that when culture-level individualism increases one's construal of self as independent, it leads to a lower level of communication apprehension.
-In addition, when culture-level individualism decreases one's construal of self as interdependent, it leads to a higher level of communication apprehension (Kim et al., 2001).
+The study was applied to undergraduates studying in Korea, Hawaii, and mainland U.S. The result suggested that when culture-level individualism increases one's construal of self as independent, it leads to a lower level of communication apprehension (Kim et al., 2001).
 However, the findings of this research revealed that there is no significant relationship between IND and COL culture and the other two dimensions of CA, i.e., talking in meetings, and public speaking.
 These results confirmed the rejection of H3, and H5.
 This result is inconsistent with the previous studies in the literature (Piyachat, 2009; Kim et al., 2001; and Klopf, 1997) which found that culture affects all communication apprehension factors regarding the Japanese and Korean respondents.
-This inconsistency in the results, concerning the literature, was unexpected in the current research and may indicate that the society and the academic employees in Jordan may start to change somewhat in their collectivist culture.
+This inconsistency in the results, with regard to the literature, was unexpected in the current research and may indicate that the society and the academic employees in Jordan may start to change somewhat in their collectivism culture.
 It has been noticed in the Arab countries in general and in the academic people context that their ability in talking loudly in meeting and publicly have increased and become noticeable in the society after the Arab spring in the region and this may explain these unexpected results and show some changes happened with the Arab countries people.

-The hypothesized model advanced above predicted positive relationships between IND and COL, and CA, and this supports H6.
-This result indicates that when the collectivist culture of academic members at Jordanian universities increased, this predicts high communication apprehension among the academic members, and when the collectivism level decreased, this predicts low communication apprehension.
+The hypothesized model advanced above predicted positive relationships between IND and COL, and CA and this support H6.
+This result indicates that when collectivism culture of academic members at Jordanian universities increased, this predicts high communication apprehension among the academic members, and when collectivism level decreased, this predicts low communication apprehension.
 This result is consistent with the previous studies conducted by Hye and McCroskey (2004); Kim (2002); Piyachat (2009); and Kim et al., (2001) who examined the effects of culture and self-construal on predispositions toward verbal communication and found that when culture-level collectivism increases, it leads to a higher level of communication apprehension.
 However, when culture-level collectivism decreases, this leads to a lower level of communication apprehension (Croucher, 2013).